 Back on dry land

 After a couple hurricanes and the birth of their son, the duo decided to return to the U.S. and wound up in Missouri – where Nancy became the aquatics director at the local Y.M.C.A.
-After a job transfer to Dayton, Ohio, Nancy continued on with the aquatics life as director for several different clubs and teaching swimming lessons at local pools.
+After a job transfer to Dayton, Ohio, Nancy continued on with the aquatics life as director for several different clubs and teaching swim lessons at local pools.
 She has also run numerous swim teams and was a swim team coach.

 But then Nancy’s career brought her into marketing, where she was a facilitator for relationship education programs.
 The position was funded by a grant, so when that funding ended she had to opportunity to work for Goldfish Swim School!